zarf-dev/proposals/0032-support-ipv6/README.md

 Why should this ZEP _not_ be implemented?
 -->

-Code complexity, at least in the short term as the injector and init package needs to support two paths, one for the NodePort service and one for host proxy.

-There is an extra process required to make new nodes work with the registry
+Extra user complexity and feature maintenance, they will need to figure out which solution is best for them between hostPort and nodePort.
+Without getting this in the hands of users, it's unclear if Zarf will support both the nodeport and the proxy daemonset solution long term.

-There is inherent downtime with this solution when a proxy is restarted.
-A solution that continuously pulls images, such as a gitlab runner, may notice if a proxy registry is down.
-This should only happen when a user manually intervenes, or when the version of the proxy container is updated and the image is rolled during `zarf init`.
+There is some downtime with this solution when a proxy is restarted.
+An application that continuously pulls images, such as a gitlab runner, may notice if a proxy registry is down.
+Restarts should be rare, only happening when there is a new proxy image in the init package and `zarf init` is run or in a manual intervention.

 Extra compute will be used in the cluster to run the registry proxy.
-This pod will not need much compute power, it will be limited to X CPU and Y Memory by default <- TODO
+These containers will not need much compute power, it will be limited to X CPU and Y Memory by default <- TODO

+Zarf already assumes that the user is a cluster admin, however if we wanted to change this assumption in the future this proposal would make it more difficult for some clusters.

 ## Alternatives